Shanzay2000/CS-437-Project/README.md

   - Stage 2: full network end-to-end, 3000 iterations, cosine LR with warmup
   - Prototype Calibration Block (PCB) at inference: rescales detection scores by cosine similarity between each image's backbone feature and a mean feature vector of cropped petroglyph support images, suppressing false positives on non-petroglyph rock surfaces

-**Evaluation:** All models evaluated on the KhomarDas Annotated test set using mAP@50, mAP@50-95, Precision, Recall, and F1.
+**Evaluation:** All models evaluated on the KhomarDas Annotated test set using mAP@50, Precision and Recall.

 ---